SaturdaysAI-Murcia/machine-learning/2. Tabular data (clas)/readme.md

 We suggest starting your analysis with a random forest.
 This will give you a strong baseline, and you can be confident that it's a reasonable starting point.
 You can then use that model for feature selection and partial dependence analysis, to get a better understanding of your data.

-From that foundation, you can try neural nets and GBMs, and if they give you significantly better results on your validation set in a reasonable amount of time, you can use them.
+From that foundation, you can try Gradient Boosting and Neural Nets, and if they give you significantly better results on your validation set in a reasonable amount of time, you can use them.